The Wharf Cat’s Mermaid

 “Glamour?”
 Mari mewed, crouching low at the thought of Buttercup.
 Surely that big, brown tabby would be here soon to make her trade with Elayne.
 Mari didn’t care to run into her again, nor to spend the whole night hiding behind a rock.

-Elayne raised the gnarled old twig her forehead.
+Elayne raised the gnarled old twig to her forehead.
 With a flick of her wrist, there was a flash of light.

 Then Mari narrowed her eyes at the strange sight she saw: instead of a mermaid, reclining in the water, there was a silver kitten, much like herself, treading her paws to stay afloat.
 The kitten laughed with Elayne’s musical voice.
 Then Mari blinked at the sight of the mermaid’s body, superimposed like a reflection on a window, over the kitten.
 The illusion ended, and the Lady Elayne was herself again: a beautiful, silver-tailed and silver-haired mermaid.
 Mari felt dizzy.